PerFuchs/safra-termination-detection-fault-tolerant/README.md

  * ant

  * IPL 2.3.2: https://github.com/JungleComputing/ipl/releases/tag/v2.3.2
-    or as zip file in this project
+    or as a zip file in this project

  * log4j 1.2: https://logging.apache.org/log4j/1.2/
      also used by IPL